 For each stakeholder archetype (Figure 1), the model finds the optimal annual TAC (Qt*) and dynamic optimal enforcement effort as functions of stock biomass (B/BMSY) (Figure 2a and Figure 2b).
 Q* is affected by the biomass and increases as lobster biomass increases.
 Under archetype 1, the optimal TAC is zero when lobster stock biomass is less than or equal to B/BMSY of 0.6.
 Similarly, the optimal TAC under archetype 3 is zero when lobster biomass is low, but increases when biomass is above B/BMSY = 1.
 For biomass levels in which the optimal TAC is greater than zero, fishing effort under archetype 1 is greater than effort under archetype 3 by about 0.1 at each biomass level.

-For all three industry archetypes, optimal enforcement effort is highest when lobster biomass is low, and decreases as biomass increases (Figure 2b).
+For all three stakeholder archetypes, optimal enforcement effort is highest when lobster biomass is low, and decreases as biomass increases (Figure 2b).
 Optimal enforcement effort is always the highest in archetype 2, which consists of only a dive tourism industry.
 At low biomass levels, the optimal enforcement levels for archetypes 1 and 3 are the same.
 At these biomass levels, enforcement effort for archetypes 1 and 3 is about 0.23 while enforcement effort under archetype 2 is only slightly higher at about 0.24.
 However, with higher biomasses (B/BMSY > 0.6), optimal enforcement levels are higher under archetype 3 than archetype 1.
 When B/BMSY = 1, enforcement effort is equal to 0.17, 0.24, and 0.23 for archetypes 1, 2, and 3 respectively.
 When B/BMSY = 2, enforcement efforts is equal 0.14, 0.18, and 0.16 for archetypes 1, 2, and 3 respectively.
 Notably, optimal enforcement efforts are always substantially lower than 1, or the maximum possible effort.

 The model is also used to determine how the optimal TAC and optimal enforcement effort affect illegal fishing effort (Figure 2c).
 For all three archetypes, illegal fishing effort is influenced by archetype, biomass level, and enforcement effort.
 Illegal fishing effort increases as the biomass increases, reflecting increased profitability with more fish in the water.
 For low biomass levels (B/BMSY ≤ to 0.8), illegal fishing effort under all three archetypes is zero.
 For higher biomass levels, illegal fishing effort is highest under archetype 2, followed by 3 and 1 respectively.
 For archetypes 1 and 3, the illegal fishing effort is relatively minimal regardless of stock status.
 Archetype 2, which has a legal catch quota of zero, has significant illegal fishing effort above B/BMSY = 1.